zirpo/auto-blogger-repo/memory-bank/progress.md

 - The "About Me" page has been implemented according to "Change Request: BLOG-02".
 - The "Now" page has been implemented according to "Change Request: BLOG-03".
 - The social connection links in the footer have been implemented according to "Change Request: BLOG-04".
+- All changes for "Change Request: BLOG-04" have been implemented, verified, and committed.

 ## Known Issues
 - There are no known bugs or issues at this time.